developmentintermediate

 Player Feedback Integration

-Over 70% of post-launch improvements came directly from player feedback.
-The community didn't just play the game—they helped shape its evolution while maintaining its core identity.
+Community Impact on Development: Over 70% of post-launch improvements came directly from player feedback.
+The community didn't just play the game -- they helped shape its evolution while maintaining its core identity.

 Technical Challenges & Solutions